-One then goes into the area of consultation.
+One then moves into the area of consultation.
 Consultation with whom?
 Is it consultation with those who support the pro-choice opinion, those who support the pro-life opinion or with those who may not have any particular view?
 Is this a two-way street?
 Is the Minister consulting with those who advocate his own position or is he consulting more widely?
-From what I have read and heard from the Minister, Deputy Harris, the consultation seems to be very narrow and one which garners support for his own opinion.
+From what I have read and heard from the Minister, the consultation seems to be very narrow and one which garners support for his own opinion.
 That surely does not represent a wide-scale objective consultative analysis.
-Should a Minister for Health and his Department not be consulting more widely than just with those who subscribe to his own view for political purposes?
-As Deputy Harris is not here, I appreciate that Minister of State, Deputy Byrne, has just come to the Chamber.
+Should the Minister for Health and his Department not be consulting more widely than just with those who subscribe to his own view for political purposes?
+As the Minister is not here, I appreciate that the Minister of State, Deputy Byrne, has just come into the Chamber.
 These are questions which are being raised and deserve answers.
 The legal opinion is not available.
 It should be available and certainly on this issue.
 There are other issues where sensitive legal information may not be made available for one reason or another.
-This information relates to the life of an unborn child and it is our wish to protect that right.
+The information relates to the life of an unborn child and it is our wish to protect that right.
 That is why we are tabling some of these amendments.

-I thank the Leas-Chathaoirleach.
 I do not necessarily agree with my colleagues.
-I would nonetheless like to repeat a question I already asked about the words "serious", "serious harm" or "appropriate".
+I would nonetheless like to repeat a question I asked about the words "serious", "serious harm" and "appropriate".
 Language is extremely important in this context.

 The Minister will not accept this amendment.
 The word used in section 9 has been considered from a medical perspective and with a view to ensuring flexibility for medical practitioners practising in the field.

 I will read from the Minister's notes which are before me.
 He took advice from the Attorney General and obstetricians.
 Medical Council guidelines will be revised when the law is changed.
-"Appropriate" will not be defined.
-Doctors will agree with women as to what "appropriate" means.
+The word "appropriate" will not be defined.
+Doctors will agree with women on what "appropriate" means.

 The Government will not accept the amendment.
 Does the Senator wish to comment?

-I find that to be a dangerous answer, that it would be whatever the clinician decides.
+I find that to be a dangerous answer, that it wo;; be whatever the clinician decides.

 That important question has not been answered.
-While I note what the Minister has said about seeking an amendment to the Medical Council guidelines now, I do not understand why, given that we have not been given any evidence that the word is problematic.
-We have the Minister's averment that the Attorney General said so and we have the vague reference to obstetricians.
-Perhaps the Minister, now that he is back, might give me the answers that I am asking for respectfully.
+While I note what the Minister has said about seeking an amendment to the Medical Council guidelines, I do not understand why, given that we have not been given any evidence that the word is problematic.
+We have the Minister's averment that the Attorney General said so and the vague reference to obstetricians.
+Perhaps the Minister, now that he is back, might give me the answers for which I am asking respectfully.

-I should remind Senator Mullen that we are dealing with a collective Government situation whereby Ministers represent each other and vice versa.
-I know where you are coming from Senator Mullen, so if the Minister wishes-----
+I should remind Senator Mullen that we are dealing with a collective Government situation where Ministers represent each other and vice versa.
+As I know from where the Senator is coming, if the Minister wishes-----

 We very much appreciate the presence of the Minister.
-He is taking this Bill seriously and treating the Seanad with great respect.
+He is taking the Bill seriously and treating the Seanad with great respect.